Aubreymcfato/newclues/clues_.md

 [15](http://www.cluetrain.com/newclues/#15).
 The Internet like gravity is indiscriminate in its attraction.
 It pulls us all together, the virtuous and the wicked alike.

 ##c.
-The Net is not content.
+La Rete is not content.

 [16](http://www.cluetrain.com/newclues/#16).
 There is great content on the Internet.
 But holy mother of cheeses, the Internet is not made out of content.

 [17](http://www.cluetrain.com/newclues/#17).
 A teenager's first poem, the blissful release of a long-kept secret, a fine sketch drawn by a palsied hand, a blog post in a regime that hates the sound of its people's voices — none of these people sat down to write content.
+La prima poesia di un adolescente, la felice rivelazione di un segreto custodito a lungo, un bel disegno buttato giù da una mano paralitica, il post di un blog sotto un regime che odia il suono delle voci del suo popolo – nessuna di queste persone si è seduta a scrivere un contenuto.

 [18](http://www.cluetrain.com/newclues/#18).
 Did we use the word "content" without quotes?
 We feel so dirty.

 ##d.
-The Net is not a medium.
+La Rete is not a medium.

 [19](http://www.cluetrain.com/newclues/#19).
-The Net is not a medium any more than a conversation is a medium.
+La Rete is not a medium any more than a conversation is a medium.
+La rete non è un medium.
+Così come una conversazione non è un medium.

 [20](http://www.cluetrain.com/newclues/#20).
-On the Net, we are the medium.
+On La Rete, we are the medium.
 We are the ones who move messages.
 We do so every time we post or retweet, send a link in an email, or post it on a social network.
+Sulla rete, il medium siamo noi.
+Noi che muoviamo i messaggi.
+Lo facciamo ogni volta che pubblichiamo un post, ritwittiamo, mandiamo un link con un’email, o lo postiamo su un social network.

 [21](http://www.cluetrain.com/newclues/#21).
 Unlike a medium, you and I leave our fingerprints, and sometimes bite marks, on the messages we pass.
 We tell people why we're sending it.
 We argue with it.
 We add a joke.
 We chop off the part we don't like.
 We make these messages our own.
+Contrariamente a un medium, io e te lasciamo le nostre impronte digitali, qualche volta il segno di un morso, sui messaggi che passiamo.
+Diciamo alle persone perché passiamo quel messaggio.
+Lo discutiamo.
+Vi aggiungiamo una battuta.
+Togliamo il pezzo che non ci piace.
+Così quei messaggi diventano i nostri.

 [22](http://www.cluetrain.com/newclues/#22).
-Every time we move a message through the Net, it carries a little bit of ourselves with it.
+Every time we move a message through La Rete, it carries a little bit of ourselves with it.

 [23](http://www.cluetrain.com/newclues/#23).
 We only move a message through this "medium" if it matters to us in one of the infinite ways that humans care about something.
+Spostiamo un messaggio lungo questo “medium” solo se per noi conta in uno degli infiniti modi in cui qualcosa conta per un essere umano.

 [24](http://www.cluetrain.com/newclues/#24).
 Caring — mattering — is the motive force of the Internet.